Some posts contain compensated links. Please read this disclaimer for more info.

 We’ve already mentioned that this is the capital city.
-There are plenty of fun things to do in Pristina, and you’ll also find a fun cafe vibe here, and plenty of modern amenities to enjoy, such as great restaurants and all kinds of shops.
+There are plenty of fun things to do in Pristina, and you’ll also find a fun cafe vibe here, as well as plenty of modern amenities to enjoy, such as great restaurants and all kinds of shops.
 This is also the location of Kosovo’s main museums, including the Museum of Kosovo and the Emin Gjiku Ethnographic Museum.

 A local Pristina travel guide will help you see the main sites and give you lots of interesting information on Kosovo’s history.
 Pristina is also where you will find the majority of the Kosovo nightlife, so that is something to bear in mind if you’re keen to party.

 A historically significant place to visit, and a change from the capital in many ways.
 You’ll find old examples of architecture, fantastic views, and the famous bridge made of stone.
 There’s plenty of Byzantine and Ottoman architecture, as well as beautiful mosques and winding alleyways.
 Prizren is about an hour away from the capital, which makes it super-easy to visit, even without a car.

 In the west of the country, surrounded by some of the highest Kosovo mountains and even more beautiful scenery you will find Peja, quite close to Montenegro.
 Nearby you’ll find the Rugova Canyon, which has plenty of outdoor activities.
 The Old Town itself offers superb cultural exploration, home to a Turkish bazaar, beautiful religious monuments and vibrant cafes.

-This is another town you can easily reach from the capital, and even though it is a small city, it’s a very sweet one, with beautiful architecture and a calm vibe.
+This is another town you can easily reach from the capital.
+Even though it’s a small city, it’s a very sweet one, with beautiful architecture and a calm vibe.
 You’ll find many old churches and mosques side by side.
 The top attraction, however, has to be the bustling Grand Bazaar, which is 1 kilometer long and the longest bazaar in the Balkans.
-This is a great place to add to your Kosovo sightseeing list.
+This is a great place to add to your Kosovo sightseeing list, for sure.

 If you love wine and raki this is your destination.
 The homemade raki, knock your socks off and is one of the biggest Kosovo tourist attractions!